Brünnich’s guillemot (Uria lomvia)

 Brünnich’s guillemots have shown a drastic decline in population size all over Svalbard since the mid-1990s.
 The species is now red-listed in Norway (Near Threatened status).

-Brünnich’s guillemots are monitored on Bjørnøya and western Spitsbergen.
+Brünnich’s guillemots are monitored on Bjørnøya and western Spitsbergen since 1988, and in Hinlopen at east Svalbard since 2015.
 The size of several colonies is estimated annually in order to detect short- and long-term changes in population size.
 Moreover, to explain and even predict those changes, several other parameters are monitored annually.
-This includes the annual adult survival of Brünnich’s guillemots and the diet of their chicks during the rearing period.
-On Bjørnøya, the average breeding success of Brünnich’s guillemot is also estimated annually.
+This includes the annual adult survival of Brünnich’s guillemots and annually breeding success.

 In each monitored colony, the total number of Brünnich’s guillemots present in some study plots is counted annually.
 This represents the best and internationnaly accepted method to detect changes in a guillemot colony, and thus the population size.